OWASP/owasp-masvs/Document/0x11-V6_Interaction_with_the_environment.md

-# V6: Environmental interaction requirements
+# V6: Environmental Interaction Requirements

-## Control objective
+## Control Objective

 The controls in group this ensure that the app uses operation system APIs and standard components in a secure manner.
 Additionally, the controls cover communication between apps (IPC).